• Skip to content

 Church campuses often have lots of gatherings and meetings.

-Develop a system to schedule classrooms, auditorium, or church campus.
+Develop a system to schedule classrooms, auditoriums, or church campuses.

 The schedule will help to ensure there is the necessary facility support to assist with church activities and to eliminate duplicate booking of meeting space.